Rasoir-genereux/Cyclistic_project/Data Analysis phases.md

 # Data analysis phases
 ## Prepare
-The  Cyclistic data is an open source data located on the company’s website and is a structured data.
+The  data is an open source data located on the company’s [website](https://divvy-tripdata.s3.amazonaws.com/index.html) and is a structured data.
 As the data is owned by the City of Chicago and the company is an ownership of the City, it is a first party data.
-In fact, even if it is made available to the public by Motivational International, the fact that we can download it directly from the company’s website and read the legal terms make it ROCCC.
+The dataset is made available to the public by Motivational International.
+However the fact that it was gathered directly from the company's clients and we can have access to the [license](https://ride.divvybikes.com/data-license-agreement) make it ROCCC.<br>
 For the purpose of this analysis, the data of the entire year of 2022 is used.
-The data is relevant to our analysis, since the variable show the habits of the type of clients.
+The data is relevant to our analysis, since the variable show the habits of the differents type of clients.
-The thing that is noticeable right away is the inconsistency of the data type of start_station_id and end_station_id.
+One thing that is noticeable right away is the inconsistency of the data type of the variable *start_station_id* and *end_station_id*.

 ## Process
-The dataset is available on the company’s website.
-Each month has more than 100000 rows.
+The dataset is available on the company’s [website](https://divvy-tripdata.s3.amazonaws.com/index.html).
+Each month has more than 100000 rows.<br>
 For it is an analysis that will require to combine those 12 monthly dataset together, it is convenient to use SQL to retrieve our requests.
-The dataset in full of NULL.
-But overall, the dates are in consistent format, the primary keys are unique, the rideable bike column and member columns respects their constraints.
+The dataset is full of NULL.
+But overall, the dates are in consistent format, the primary keys are unique, the rideable bike column and member columns respect their constraints.
 Nevertheless, they are some NULL in the member_casual column.